 How are we doing on this objective

 Rationale: The Leeds-Settle-Carlisle railway is the only part of the national transport infrastructure located within the Park.
 It provides a sustainable and enjoyable journey connecting visitors to the Park and residents to major service centres and growth areas elsewhere.
 It has the potential to support more visitor journeys into the Park and more commuter journeys for residents.
 The former Wensleydale Railway route is also a potential economic, visitor and public transport corridor.
 Wensleydale Railway PLC has stated its ambition to reach Castle Bolton, and to work with landowners to connect Aysgarth to Redmire.
-The Department for Transport and Transport for the North recently commissioned a study to consider the feasibility and value of re-opening the Colne-Skipton Line, which would open up access to a southern gateway into the National Park from Manchester and East Lancashire.
+The Department for Transport and Transport for the North commissioned a study to consider the feasibility and value of re-opening the Colne-Skipton Line – now waiting on an engineering study – which would open up access to a southern gateway into the National Park from Manchester and East Lancashire.

 Supporting partners: Skipton East Lancashire Rail Action Partnership; Settle-Carlisle Railway Development Company; Leeds-Morecambe Community Rail Partnership; Craven District Council; Eden District Council; Richmondshire District Council; South Lakeland District Council; Yorkshire Dales National Park Authority; Lancaster & Skipton Rail User Group;